ckuhl/ckuhl.com/_posts/2018-08-31-explorable-explanations.md

 when working out an algorithm.

-Since having started this blog, I have often wanted to write a post about a concept I've learned, only to find it diifcult to get my point across by text alone.
+Since having started this blog, I have often wanted to write a post about a concept I've learned, only to find it difficult to get my point across by text alone.

 I've developed a solution that should fix most of that problem.
 Writing these